 “We’ll hold you to that,” Amanda said.

-I don’t know if it was my exhaustion and pain, or if the energy of the party had changed, but as we left, I no longer felt the temptation to join in on the revelry.
-Even the sight of two people fucking against a wall, half-hidden by the shadow of the porch didn’t turn me on.
+I don’t know if it was my pain or if the party’s energy had changed, but as we left, I no longer felt the temptation to join the debauchery.
+Even the sight of two people fucking against a wall, half-hidden by the shadow of the porch, didn’t turn me on.
 I just wanted to get back to Jakob’s parents’ house and sleep for the next twelve hours straight.
 Thank God I didn’t have to work tomorrow.

-In the time since we’d last passed through the house, it had gone from dirty to trashed.
-Despite myself, I felt bad for Daniel and Eva.
+Since we’d arrived, the house had gone from dirty to trashed, and despite myself, I felt bad for Daniel and Eva.
 Who was going to clean all this shit up in the morning?
 Would Daniel pull rank and order the new recruits to do it?
 If so, I didn’t envy them the job.

-My gaze slid to the next frame over, and I came to a staggering stop.
+My gaze slid to the next frame over, and I came to a staggering halt.

 Jakob stopped behind me, his hand slipping around my waist, bracing me up.
 “You okay?”